transdigiware/blockchain/enterprise_upgrade.md

 ## Before you begin
 {: #enterprise-upgrade-considerations}

 If possible, Enterprise Plan customers are encouraged to migrate to the {{site.data.keyword.blockchainfull_notm}} Platform 2.0 right away.
-If your network on Enterprise Plan does contain production data that is critical to your applications, you are encouraged to skip the upgrade process and create a new network.
-If you do not need to preserve your ledger data, or if you are using your Enterprise Plan network for development or testing, you can go to [Getting Started with {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}}](/docs/services/blockchain/reference?topic=blockchain-ibp-v2-deploy-iks#ibp-v2-deploy-iks).
+If your network on Enterprise Plan does contain production data that is critical to your applications, you are encouraged to skip the upgrade process and create a new network on the {{site.data.keyword.blockchainfull_notm}} for {{site.data.keyword.cloud_notm}}.
+If you do not need to preserve your ledger data on Enterprise Plan, go to [Getting Started with {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}}](/docs/services/blockchain/reference?topic=blockchain-ibp-v2-deploy-iks#ibp-v2-deploy-iks).

 It is helpful to become familiar with the {{site.data.keyword.blockchainfull_notm}} Platform 2.0 console before you start the upgrade process.
-See [Getting started with {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}}](/docs/services/blockchain/reference?topic=blockchain-ibp-v2-deploy-iks#ibp-v2-deploy-iks) to learn how to deploy an instance of {{site.data.keyword.blockchainfull_notm}} Platform 2.0.
+See the [getting started guide](/docs/services/blockchain/reference?topic=blockchain-ibp-v2-deploy-iks#ibp-v2-deploy-iks) to learn how to deploy an instance of {{site.data.keyword.blockchainfull_notm}} Platform 2.0.
 You can then use the [Build a network tutorial](/docs/services/blockchain/reference?topic=blockchain-ibp-console-build-network#ibp-console-build-network) to learn how to use the console to operate your new network.

 You can only use the upgrade tool to migrate your network to the {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}}.
 You cannot use the tool to migrate your network to {{site.data.keyword.blockchainfull_notm}} Platform 2.1.0.